This blog post is written by Olwyn Jack of Duntrune House in Dundee and tells the spooky story of Bonnie Dundee

 My question – does Bonnie Dundee appear at Duntrune on the eve of his last battle, looking for his pistol?
 We have never seen the ghost but do we put him out of his miserable search by pointing him in the direction of Abbotsford?

 Olwyn and Barrie have owned Duntrune House since 1981 and have been offering B&B there since 2001.
 Duntrune is part of Ancestral Scotland and Olwyn and Barrie are able to help you with your family research in Dundee and the surrounding area.
-You can see more pictures of Duntrune House, or book a stay by visiting their listing on our website
+Click here for more pictures of Duntrune House.
+Book your stay.